Langona warchalowskii

 Langona warchalowskii is a species of jumping spider in the genus Langona that lives in South Africa.
 It was first described by Wanda Wesołowska in 2007.
 The spider is large with a carapace between 3 and 4 mm long and a abdomen between 2.4 and 5.8 mm.
 The male is significantly smaller than the male and has deeper colours.
 The spider has a black head, dark brown thorax and brown-black abdomen.
-While all the spiders have two stripes along the carapace, some have one on the abdomen and some and three.
+While all the spiders have two stripes along the carapace, some have one on the abdomen and some have three.
 The toothless chelicerae is typical of the genus.
 The male can be distinguished by its copulatory organs, and particularly its short and blunt tibial apophysis.
 The female also has distinctive copulatory organs, including an epigyne with two small depressions, the rims of which form a shield over the gonopores.

 Taxonomy

-Langona warchalowskii is a jumping spider first described by Wanda Wesołowska in 2007.
-It is one of over 500 species identified by the Polish arachnologist during her career.
-The species was placed by Wesołowska in the genus Langona, first described by Eugène Simon in 1901.
-It was listed in the subtribe Aelurillina in the tribe Aelurillini by Wayne Maddison in 2015.
+Langona warchalowskii is a species of jumping spider, a member of the family Salticidae, that was first described by the arachnologist Wanda Wesołowska in 2007.
+It is one of over 500 species identified by the Polish scientist during her career.
+The species was placed by Wesołowska in the genus Langona, which was first described by Eugène Simon in 1901.
+The genus was listed in the subtribe Aelurillina in the tribe Aelurillini by the Australian evolutionary biologst Wayne Maddison in 2015.
 These were allocated to the clade Saltafresia.
-In 2017, the genus was grouped with nine other genera of jumping spiders under the name Aelurillines.
-It is particularly closely related to the genus Aelurillus, after which the subtribe, tribe and group are named.
-The different Langona species generally cannot be distinguished from each other or from other members of the group by either their colours or the patterns that appear on their bodies, but by the structure of the copulatory organs.
+In 2017, the arachnologist Jerzy Prószyński grouped the genus with nine other genera of jumping spiders under the name Aelurillines.
+It is particularly closely related to the genus Aelurillus, after which the group is named.
 The species is named after the Polish etymologist Andrzej Warchałowski.